view_context: Dynamic page

 Through their reading of William Shakespeare's The Taming of the Shrew and supplemental texts, students will examine the intersection of gender and power and its connection to messages perpetuated in contemporary society.
 Students will consider the relationship between characters and setting in a text—analyzing how fiction conveys the values, attitudes, and traditions of a place—and analyze how an author's use of diction and figurative language conveys meaning.

 The unit starts with a variety of supplemental texts that provide students with the opportunity to unpack gender socialization and its impact on one's identity and sense of belonging.
-Texts include "Girl" by Jamaica Kincaid, "How To be a Man" by Simar Singh, "Declaration of Sentiments" by Elizabeth Cady Stanton, and "We Should All Be Feminists" by Chimamanda Ngozi Adichie.
+Texts include "Girl" by Jamaica Kincaid, "How to Be a Man" by Simar Singh, the "Declaration of Sentiments" by Elizabeth Cady Stanton, and "We should all be feminists" by Chimimanda Ngozi Adichie.
 At the end of arc one, students will engage in a Socratic Seminar, putting these writers from different times and cultures in conversation with each other about their ideas regarding gender and power.

-Before reading the play, students will read Sonnet 130, "My mistress’ eyes are nothing like the sun," to familiarize themselves with Shakespeare's language as well as his use of satire to criticize social customs.
-They will continue to investigate Shakespeare's fast-paced, witty dialogue and figurative language within The Taming of the Shrew, a comedy that revolves around Petruchio’s taming of Katherine in order to make her a desirable wife.
-Additionally, students will consider how Shakespare utilizes comedy to make critical commentary on gender expectations and social customs.
-By watching various film and stage productions of key scenes from the play, students will analyze how choices by actors and directors impact our understanding of characters and events.
+Before reading the play, students will explore William Shakespeare's background and his use of language.
+They will read Sonnet 130, "My mistress' eyes are nothing like the sun," providing them with an opportunity to practice Shakespeare's language and consider his use of satire social customs before starting the play.
+They will continue to investigate Shakespeare's fast-paced, witty dialogue and figurative language within The Taming of the Shrew, a comedy that revolves around Petruchio's taming of Katherine in order to make her a desirable wife.
+Additionally, students will consider how Shakespeare utilizes comedy to make critical commentary on gender expectations and social customs.
+By watching various film and stage productions of key scenes from the play, students will analyze how choices by actors and directors impact their understanding of characters and events.
 Additional supplemental texts are interspersed throughout the reading of the play, encouraging students to see how Shakespeare's universal themes connect to our modern world.

 Fishtank Plus for ELA